bobk48/RaspberryPiOS/README.md

 as much of the content of Volume 1, or whatever Volume has been printed and distributed by that time, and give updates here at this website.
 The Raspberry Pi OS for the Pi 5 will have some bugs in it at first.
-I have been able to run Debian Bookworm on a Raspberry Pi from the unofficial release of that software, and ZFS is easily installed on it!
+I have been able to run Debian Bookworm on a Raspberry Pi 400, from the unofficial release of that software, and ZFS is easily installed on it!
+So I have high hopes for the stable release of the Raspberry Pi OS that will be running on the Pi 5.

 I've introduced a new repository, that's a fork of awesome-raspberry-pi, and contains a bunch of helpful links to Raspberry Pi information.